 Friends of the Shelter subsidizes spay/neuter costs for those in Northern Kentucky communities who would otherwise be unable to afford this important service.
 We offer services to individuals in Boone, Campbell, Gallatin, Grant, Kenton and Pendleton counties.

 You may have your companion cat fixed for $20 through OAR (Ohio Alley Cat Rescue).
+This included a Rabies shot.
 Contact OAR directly with questions or to schedule.
 You may use their transport or take them to the OAR clinic yourself.
 Friends of the Shelter will be billed $35 for the procedure.
+Those in Owen County may use this service as well.
+They can take the cat to a scheduled transport area or to the clinic.

 If you or someone you know is feeding outdoor cats, you can have them fixed for free through OAR or UCAN.
 They will be ear-notched and returned to their outdoor home at no cost to you.
 Just call your local shelter, OAR or UCAN.